sai-pallavi-2003/FriendShip-Zone/README.md

 -Images and links wherever necessary

-Link to the website: https://sai-pallavi-2003.github.io/FriendShip-Zone/
+**Link to the website**: https://sai-pallavi-2003.github.io/FriendShip-Zone/